A unified logical framework for explanations in classifier systems: Explanations and Biases

+AXp is a local explanation, because $\lambda$ is not only a prime implicant for the classification, but also a property of the actual instance to be classified.
+AXp can be expanded to highlight its connection with the notion of variance/invariance. \begin{proposition} Let $\lambda \in \mathit{Term}$ and $c \in \val$.
+Then, we have the following validity:

+\end{proposition} The formula $[\atm(\lambda)] \takevalue{c}$ expresses the idea of invariance under intervention (perturbation): as long as the explanans variables are kept fixed, namely the variables in $\lambda$, any perturbation on the other variables does not change the explanandum, namely classification $c$.

-Many names besides AXp are found in literature, e.g. \textit{PI-explanation} and \textit{sufficient reason} \cite{DBLP:conf/ecai/DarwicheH20}.
-We prefer the name AXp used by Ignatiev et al.$\cite{ignatiev2019abduction,ignatiev2020contrastive}$ because of its connection with CXp in the next subsection.
-Darwiche and Hirth in \cite{DBLP:conf/ecai/DarwicheH20} proved that any decision has a sufficient reason, in our setting:
+Many names besides AXp are found in literature, e.g., \textit{PI-explanation} \cite{shih2018formal} and \textit{sufficient reason} \cite{DBLP:conf/ecai/DarwicheH20}.
+Darwiche and Hirth in \cite{DBLP:conf/ecai/DarwicheH20} proved that any decision has a sufficient reason in the Boolean setting.
+The result is not a surprise, for a Boolean function always has a prime implicant, since by definition the arity of a Boolean function is always finite.
+However, since we allow functions with infinitely many variables, AXps are not guaranteed to exist in general.